scalableminds/webknossos/docs/tracing_ui.md

 - `Viewport Scale`: Increases / Decreases the size of dataset viewports in the center of the screen.
 - `Clipping Distance`: The distance between 3D structures and the camera used for hiding ("clipping") structures.
 Use it to reduce the number of visible nodes in the viewports and declutter your screen.
 - `Show Crosshairs`: Shows / Hides the crosshair overlay over the viewports.
 - `Mouse Rotation`: Increases / Decreases the movement speed when using the mouse to rotate within the datasets.
-A low value rotates the camera slower for more precisie movements.
+A low value rotates the camera slower for more precise movements.
 A high value rotates the camera quicker for greater agility.
 - `Keyboard Rotation`: Increases / Decreases the movement speed when using the arrow keys on the keyboard to rotate within the datasets.
-A low value rotates the camera slower for more precisie movements.
+A low value rotates the camera slower for more precise movements.
 A high value rotates the camera quicker for greater agility.
 - `Crosshair Size`: Controls the size of the crosshair in flight mode.
 - `Sphere Radius`: In flight mode, the data is projected on the inside of a sphere with the camera located at the center of the sphere.
 This option influences the radius of said sphere flattening / rounding the projected viewport.
 A high value will cause less curvature showing the detail with more detail and less distortion.
 A low value will show more data along the edges of the viewport.